Cfomodz/video-ad-maker/README.md

-A program to generate a short video.
+A python script to programmatically generate a video